marcindz88/jetlag.gg/backend/readme.md

 >
 It kills all existing containers, rebuilds images and starts new containers

+## Production

+### Running redis

+copy redis folder (with dockerfile) to the server, and then:

+1. create volume
+> docker volume create redis_data

+2. build the image
+> docker build -t redis_with_persistency redis/

+3. remove any existing redis containers and run a new one
+> docker rm -f redis;docker run --rm -d -p 6379:6379 -v redis_data:/data --name redis redis_with_persistency

 ## Ports
 * 9999 - websockets & http